Elena Gogoleva

 She was born into a military family.
 Gogoleva's mother was a provincial actress.
 In 1920, Elena Gogoleva made her debut in cinema, but she did not act in many films, always remaining primarily a theater actress.
 She also worked on radio and television.
-More than 150 recordings of literary works and Maly Theater performances with the her participation are stored in the collection of the State Television and Radio Fund.
+More than 150 recordings of literary works and Maly Theater performances with her participation are stored in the collection of the State Television and Radio Fund.